Skip to contents

 code

-Authorization code received from the provider.
+Authorization code received from the provider on a classic direct callback.

 payload